 Salicylic Acid: The same go-to active in many acne products gives the VI Peel an extra boost of breakout-busting power.
 “Salicylic acid is used to exfoliate the skin and clean the pores, can reduce mild breakouts of whiteheads and blackheads, and prevents future skin breakouts,” Patel says.

-Retinoic Acid: “Retinoid acid is a derivative of vitamin A,” Doyle says, “and it helps to regulate growth and differentiation of skin cells, resulting in a reduction in acne, inflammation, and oil production.”
+Retinoic Acid: “Retinoid acid is a derivative of vitamin A,” Doyle says.
+"It helps to regulate growth and differentiation of skin cells, resulting in a reduction in acne, inflammation, and oil production.”
 It’s also where the Vi Peel’s anti-aging benefits come in; Hilling touts the ingredient’s ability to exfoliate, firm, and volumize the skin.

 Vitamin C: The ingredient of the moment, Vitamin C is included in the VI Peel as “a powerful antioxidant that counters some of the damaging effects of the sun and pollution, reducing pigmentation and improving the appearance of the skin,” says Doyle.
 Not to mention its collagen-boosting properties, which Hilling says is instrumental in plumping skin and smoothing over wrinkles.